MarcoIeni/release-plz/docs/src/usage/update.md

 The changelog of each crate includes the commit that changed one of the files of the crate or one of its dependencies.

-### What if a commit doesn't follow the format of the conventional commit?
+### What if a commit doesn't follow the conventional-commits format?

 It will be categorized under the section `### Other`.
 Remember you can customize the changelog format by providing a